Intel

 Eaton's $9.5 billion acquisition of Boyd Thermal was the largest pure-play cooling deal in data center history.
 Boyd brings manufacturing depth in heat exchangers, cold plates, and thermal interface materials.
 The combination mirrors Schneider's strategy: own enough of the cooling and power stack to sell integrated solutions.

-The constraint is not demand.
 Demand is running ahead of supply across CDUs, cold plates, and rear-door heat exchangers.
 Lead times have stretched.
 The vendors who can ship on schedule will capture market share regardless of whose product benchmarks better on a spec sheet.

 NVIDIA's Watt Roadmap Is Writing the Cooling Industry's Business Plan